Sign in

 When and where did T. rex live?

-T. rex lived about 66&#;68 million years ago during the Cretaceous Period in the western United States, including Montana and Wyoming.
+T. rex roamed the Earth approximately 66-68 million years ago during the Cretaceous Period, specifically in the western United States, which includes regions like Montana and Wyoming.

 What was the world like when T. rex was alive?